snowplow/dbt-snowplow-web/docs/markdown/snowplow_web_overview.md

 `snowplow__lookback_window_hours`:  Default 6.
 The number of hours to look before the latest event processed - to account for late arriving data, which comes out of order.

 `snowplow__backfill_limit_days`:    Default 30.
 The maximum numbers of days of new data to be processed since the latest event processed.
 Please refer to the back-filling section for more details.

+`snowplow__session_lookback_days`:  Default 365.
+Number of days to limit scan on snowplow_web_base_sessions_lifecycle_manifest manifest.
+Exists to improve performance of model when we have a lot of sessions.
+Should be set to as large a number as practical.

 `snowplow__days_late_allowed`:      Default 3.
 The maximum allowed number of days between the event creation and it being sent to the collector.
 Exists to reduce lengthy table scans that can occur as a result of late arriving data.